Nimrod51/drone-flight-mapper/README.md

 # Drone-Flight-Mapper
-A frontend Web application to map and create flight plans built using Leaflet and Leaflet.Draw
+A frontend Web application to map and create flight plans built using [Leaflet](http://leafletjs.com) and [Leaflet Draw](https://github.com/Leaflet/Leaflet.draw).

 # Installation
 1. Clone the repository